 We maintain a tax-qualified Section 401(k) retirement savings plan (the "Section 401(k) Plan") that provides our employees, including our Named Executive Officers, who satisfy certain eligibility requirements, with an opportunity to save for retirement on a tax advantaged basis.
 Eligible employees are able to participate in the Section 401(k) Plan as of the first day of the month following the day they complete three months of employment and participants are able to defer, either on a pre-tax basis or on an after-tax (Roth) basis through contributions to the Section 401(k) Plan, up to 90% of their eligible compensation, but within the limits prescribed by the Internal Revenue Code (the "Code").
 All participants' interests in their deferrals are 100% vested when contributed.
-Under the Section 401(k) Plan, we make matching contributions of 100% of each participant's elective deferrals of the first 1% of such participant's eligible compensation plus 50% of each participant's elective deferrals of the next 2% to 6% of such participant's eligible compensation, up to a maximum matching contribution of 3.5% of eligible compensation.
+Under the Section 401(k) Plan, we make matching contributions of 100% of each participant's elective deferrals of the first 1% of such participant's eligible compensation, up to a maximum matching contribution of 3.5% of eligible compensation.
 The Section 401(k) Plan is intended to be qualified under Section 401(a) of the Code with the Section 401(k) Plan's related trust intended to be tax exempt under Section 501(a) of the Code.